defenseunicorns/delivery-aws-iac/doc/adr/0013-opinionated-tofu-aws-wrapper-modules.md

 We will...

 - Make it clear to the consumer what's required and what's intended for them to decide for the mission.
+  - We want to avoid modules that take on the responsibility of being flexible to what may or may not be needed downstream of their deployment.
+    This doesn't mean we don't what this flexibility, it means it should live outside of architectural modules.
+For example, selection of Availability Zones may be a mission decision based on capabilities needed at the EKS layer, but decision needs to be deployed at VPC layer.
+    We can provide a `mission-init` module that can help dynamically select Availability Zones, instance types, etc...
+This approach may also be used to help organize what should be decided up front based on mission requirements.
+  - This is one of the motivations for adding context and more opinions.
+Another example, VPCs may need to know the name of the EKS cluster before the cluster is created in order to set tags for internal load balancing.
+The context makes the names deterministic.
 - Add one layer with Defense Unicorns opinions around official AWS modules.
 (Don't wrap our wrappers)
 - Organize wrapper module vars by what's required versus optional with secrets broken out.
 - Set defaults based on Impact Level using overrides from a base.